-Even before federation, there were “protectionist” versus “free-trade” views on promoting Australian industry.
-Therefore, the subject of raising or lowering tariffs on good such as buttons would arise repeatedly over the years.
+Even before federation there were “protectionist” versus “free-trade” views on promoting the Australian manufacturing industry.
+Post Federation, the subject of raising or lowering tariffs on goods such as buttons would continue to arise over the years.

-The Great War caused many disruptions, including to fashion and button manufacturing.
-Due to the lack of local supplies of brass, nickel and tin in Germany all loose pins, hooks and eyes as well as metal buttons were confiscated for use in munition production.
+The Great War caused many disruptions to manufacturing, with some goods and materials becoming unavailable, and some factory’s outputs completely turning over to the requirements of war.
+In Germany, due to the lack of local supplies of brass, nickel and tin, all loose pins, hooks and eyes as well as metal buttons were confiscated for use in munition production.
 Only carded buttons and packets of pins and hooks could be sold.
 Although circumstances weren’t quite so extreme here, shortages still occurred.

 On the 29th August 1934 this article was published in the Daily News (Perth) detailing the growth in the button manufacturing industry in Australia at that time.

 Published 1st June 1935 in The Australian Women’s Weekly (NB: Herculoid was a celluloid product made by DuPonts).

 From around 1908, dairy producers started exporting casein (a milk protein) to America and England for the manufacture of casein plastic products.
 According to ‘An insight into Plastics’ by BTR Nylex Ltd., the plastics industry started in Australia around 1917, with buttons moulded from imported phenol-formaldehyde powder being among the first products manufactured.